microsoft/pxt-microbit/libs/datalogger/docs/reference/datalogger/create-cv.md

 # create CV

-Create a column-value data item to log named data values.
+Create a column-value data log item for a data value.

 ```sig
 datalogger.createCV("", 0)
 ```

 Data values that are written to the data log are assigned to a _column_ in order to identify what their value is related to.
 Before logging a data value, it is formatted as a "CV" or "column-value" data item.
 A column name is attached to a data value this way.

+A data log entry is written to the data log as an array of one or more "column-value" data item objects.
+This function creates the data item for the value you want to include in a log entry.

 ## Parameters